-We discuss the special structure of our model and several ways to improve computational efficiency of the L-shaped method to solve our model.
-We present some theoretical findings based on a special case of the problem we study and use these to provide some insight into optimal scheduling decisions for larger problems.
+We discuss the special structure of our model and several ways to improve the computational efficiency of the L-shaped method to solve our model.
+We present some theoretical findings based on a special case of the problem and use these to provide some insight into optimal scheduling decisions for larger problems.
 We present a series of numerical experiments that provide insights into optimal sequencing and scheduling decisions as well as the performance of the solution methods we propose.
 Drawing on our computational experiments we classify problems into those that are easy to solve and those that are computationally challenging.

 The remainder of this article is organized as follows: In Section 2 we provide background and literature review on appointment sequencing and scheduling.
 In Section 3 we present a detailed problem definition and model formulation.
 Section 4 describes structural properties of the model and solution methodology, and Section 5 presents the experimental results.
-Finally in Section 6 we discuss our main findings and future research directions.
+Finally, in Section 6 we discuss our main findings and future research directions.

-2 Background and Literature Review
+2. Background and literature review

-In this section we provide some background on appointment scheduling and a review of the relevant literature.
 Since much of the literature is in the context of health care we use the terms patient and customer interchangeably.
-Most of the previous work on dynamic appointment scheduling has assumed a fixed first-come-first-served (FCFS) queue discipline.
-Figure 1 illustrates the evolution of an on-line appointment schedule over time for a specific example in which up to 5 customers are scheduled.
-Figure 1(A) illustrates the FCFS policy in a dynamic scheduling environment.
-Figure 1(B) illustrates the more general case, which we consider in this article, in which the sequence is not fixed a priori.
-Note that customers are scheduled in order of their appointment requests but their appointment times on the day of service do not necessarily follow that order.
+Most of the previous work on dynamic appointment scheduling has assumed a fixed First-Come-First-Served (FCFS) queue discipline.
+Figure 1 illustrates the evolution of an online appointment schedule over time for a specific example in which up to five customers are scheduled.
+Figure 1(a) illustrates the FCFS policy in a dynamic scheduling environment.
+Figure 1(b) illustrates the more general case, which we consider in this article, in which the sequence is not fixed a priori.
+Note that customers are scheduled in order of their appointment requests; however, their appointment times on the day of service do not necessarily follow that order.

-Figure 1: Illustration of the on-line scheduling problem for scheduling of up to 5 customers.
-Figure (A) illustrates the case in which the sequence of appointments is FCFS; Figure (B) illustrates the general case in which the FCFS sequence is relaxed.
+Fig. 1.
+Illustration of the online scheduling problem for scheduling up to five customers.
+Figure (a) illustrates the case in which the sequence of appointments is FCFS and (b) illustrates the general case in which the FCFS sequence is relaxed.

-We study the general on-line scheduling problem because there are a number of health care environments in which this problem arises.
+We study the general online scheduling problem because there are a number of health care environments in which this problem arises.
 Given the dynamic nature of most scheduling environments, in practice schedulers must consider the relative importance of customers when assigning appointment times.
 Since scheduling is done sequentially and rescheduling is uncommon in most service systems, sequencing decisions are an important part of setting appointments.
 When each sequencing and scheduling decision is made, the possibility of future uncertain arrivals of patients, perhaps with varying priority for service, must be considered.

 In the static (off-line) context, scheduling appointments with multiple patient classes has received recent attention from several researchers.
-Previous studies have considered patient classifications according to characteristics such as new/returning patients, child/adult patients, or according to service durations (e.g. high vs. low variance).
+Previous studies have considered patient classifications according to characteristics such as new/returning patients, child/adult patients, or according to service durations (e.g., high versus low variance).
 In the context of surgery scheduling, for example, surgeries are often classified in two categories: elective and urgent.
-For elective cases, surgery may be planned well in advance (e.g. months) to be performed on a future date.
+For elective cases, surgery may be planned well in advance (e.g., months) to be performed on a future date.
 For non-elective cases, on the other hand, the surgery is unanticipated.
-These cases must be worked in to the existing schedule, either by using intentionally reserved or otherwise available space in the schedule, or by creating space by canceling previously scheduled elective cases.
+These cases must be worked in to the existing schedule, either by using intentionally reserved or otherwise available space in the schedule or by creating space by canceling previously scheduled elective cases.